Latest press releases

 Gold Star productions have been commissioned to produced a one off documentary for BBC One which documents the work of our dedicated team of doctors, crisis workers and counsellors.
 It will take a look at the services available at the Centre which are shown through personal stories of two women who have been raped.

-The documentary will be broadcast later this year.
+The documentary will be broadcast on June 4th at 10.35pm on BBC1.

 Conference highlights sexual violence in the context of domestic abuse